zhanglongx/xrtp/README.md

 - description

-    `description` define the payload type, frequency (HZ) and payload type.
+    description defines the payload type, frequency (HZ) and payload type.

     use `-d <pt>:<freq>:<type>` to pass description to xrtp.